flenniken/collections/docs/collection-maker.md

 Check the thumbnails in the finder.

-If a thumbnail does not look good, manually make a new one.
+If a thumbnail does not look good, Command-click it on the thumbnails page as localhost admin and drag the crop, or manually make a new one.

 * in the finder, trash the thumbnail
 * duplicate the preview